Secured Line of Credit: What Is It, and What Are My Alternatives?

-With an asset securing your loan and reducing a lender’s risk, this may open the door to more lenders to choose from.
-With more lenders comes the ability to shop for the best rates possible.
+With an asset securing your loan and reducing the lender’s risk, this may open the door to more lenders to choose from.
+If you have more lenders to choose from, you can shop for the best rates possible.

-A secured line of credit's pros are strong, but there is also an assortment of cons to keep in mind when considering one.
+The pros of a secured line of credit are strong but there is also an assortment of cons to keep in mind.

 The biggest con of a secured line of credit is the risk of losing the asset you put up as collateral.
-If you run into hard times and can't repay the line of credit, the lender can seize the property with relative ease.
+If you run into hard times and can't repay the line of credit, the lender can seize the property.

 Because the lender uses the collateral to offset some or all of the risk, they often tie the loan amount directly to the collateral's value.
 For example, if you put your home up as collateral, the lender may limit your line of credit to 80% of the home's value.

-Common issues with all lines of credit are the fees.
-Some secured lines of credit include an array of origination and monthly or annual maintenance fees.
-Traditional loans often have origination and other fees when the bank funds the loan, but they usually have no ongoing fees other than interest.
+Fees are fairly common with all lines of credit.
+Some secured lines of credit include an array of origination and monthly or annual fees.
+Traditional loans often have origination and other fees when the bank funds the loan but they usually have no ongoing fees other than interest.